 In order to use WebAssign, you need to either purchase an access code that includes an electronic version of the text book (for about \$75, for the single term version) or use the access code that came with your textbook.
 Once you have an access code you need to enroll in this class through the Phys 283 Black Board page.
 Note there is also a 2 week grace period that allows you to start using WebAssign for HW before you make the purchase.
-That 2 week grace period will end Sept.
-7.
+That 2 week grace period will end at the end of the 2nd week of the course.